EU to target migrant integration and encrypted apps

 And it laid out an action plan for EU authorities to help "uphold common values and the European way of life".

-These included trying "to develop a shared language at European level, which distinguishes between Islam and Islamism in the sense of religiously motivated extremism".
+This included trying "to develop a shared language at European level, which distinguishes between Islam and Islamism in the sense of religiously motivated extremism".

 But it also included "sanctions", saying EU governments should be able to tackle those who showed "sustained refusal to integrate".